seedstack/w20-bridge-addon/index.md

 * `seed-rest-path`: the path under which the REST resources are served (without a trailing slash),
 * `seed-rest-path-slash`: the path under which the REST resources are served (with a trailing slash),
 * `components-path`: the path under which the Web components are served (without a trailing slash),
-* `components-path-slash`: the path under which the Web components are served (with a trailing slash),
+* `components-path-slash`: the path under which the Web components are served (with a trailing slash).

 ## Automatic configuration